 Where to find and how to change your deductible

-If you happen to forget what deductible you chose, you can always check out the declarations page on your insurance policy.
+If you happen to forget what amount of a deductible you chose, you can always check out the declarations page on your insurance policy.

-If you have Lemonade, you can simply open your app and check.
-Additionally (for Lemonaders), if you’d like to change your deductible at any point, click “Edit Coverage” on the home screen of the app, scroll down to the deductible section, and change away!
-It’ll only take a few secs, and you’ll get confirmation of your updated policy via email right away 🙂
+If you have a policy with Lemonade, you can simply open the app and pull up your deductible.
+Want to you’d like to change your deductible at any point?
+Click “Edit Coverage” on the home screen of the app, scroll down to the deductible section, and go for it.
+You’ll receive confirmation of your updated policy via email, right away

 Deductibles for specific events

-Insurance companies also offer unique deductibles for specific things like hurricanes or fires, which are a percentage of a specific limit.
-So, make sure to double check for these add-ons (called endorsements, in insurance) when you’re purchasing a policy.
+Insurance companies offer unique deductibles for specific events like hurricanes or fires.
+Make sure to double check for these add-ons when purchasing a policy.